mcrumm/phoenix_profiler/README.md

 {:phoenix_profiler, "~> 0.1.0", github: "mcrumm/phoenix_profiler"}
 ```

-### 2. Define a profiler on your supervision tree
+### 2. Define a profiler server on your supervision tree

-You define a profiler on your main application's telemetry supervision
+You define a profiler on your telemetry supervision tree
-tree (usually in `lib/my_app_web/telemetry.ex`):
+(usually in `lib/my_app_web/telemetry.ex`):

 ```elixir
     children = [